-- Building our now high-profile Estates, Trusts and Tax Group, which functions as a large integrated team of litigation, solicitor and mediation practitioners
+- Building our now high-profile Estates & Trusts group, which functions as a large integrated team of litigation, solicitor and mediation practitioners

 - Providing commentary on an important cognitive capacity decision re-published by Risk Management Canadian Health Care permitting a legal analysis to reach a large Canadian audience of health practitioners